mkthakral/ansible/playbook/setup_httpd_server/README.md

-## Create Linux User
+## Setup HTTPD Web server

-This playbook shall help create a Linux user on remote machines using ansible
+This playbook shall setup HTTPD web server and samle HTML file at root of the web server.

 ## Copy Playbook